 FIRING Process.
-At it most basic level, firing is the process of heating a clay (or recipe of clays and minerals) to a temperature sufficient to fuse the particles together.
+At it most basic level, firing is the process of heating clay (or recipe of clays and minerals) to a temperature sufficient to fuse the particles together.
 Heat treatment of ceramics in an oven to mature the clay body or glazed biscuit ware.
-Irreversible - physical and chemical changes take place in the pottery during firing.
+Irreversible - permanent physical and chemical changes take place in the pottery during firing.

 FIRING CYCLE The time taken from the start of the firing process to the finish and cooling.

 FIREMOUTHS Part of a bottle oven.
 The special openings around the base of the firing chamber in which the fires are lumped, lit and baited.

 FIRING RANGE The best range of temperatures at which a particular pottery body recipe will achieve its best fire.